DINOISER: Diffused Conditional Sequence Learning by Manipulating Noises: Experiment

 \subsection{Effect of Noise Scale Clipping for Training}

-We compare models trained with different settings in Tab.~\ref{tab:ablation} to study the effect of our training strategy.
+\paragraph{Ablation study on noise clipping.} We compare models trained with different settings in Tab.~\ref{tab:ablation} to study the effect of our training strategy.
 We find that the proposed noise scale clipping consistently helps improve the model performance.
 Replacing the noise schedule in \method (\ie, $\sigma(t) = t)$ with the \texttt{sqrt} schedule proposed by~\citet{diffusionlm} has negligible influence on the final performance.
 This is expected since we only set the noise schedule as $\sigma(t)=t$ for convenience.
 The difference is that the improvement by noise clipping is relatively smaller when using the \texttt{sqrt} schedule.
 This is because the noise scale of the sqrt schedule increases quickly in small timesteps (Fig.~\ref{fig:noise-clipping}B).
 When $t=0.2$, $\sigma_{sqrt}(t)\approx 0.67$, which is close to our initial clipping threshold.
-This suggests the previous success of the sqrt schedule may also be partly explained as training more on large-scale noises.
+This suggests the success of the sqrt schedule may also be partly explained as involving more large-scale noises.

+\paragraph{On the effect of different noise scale clipping thresholds.} To understand how different noise clipping thresholds affect the model performance, we compare our model trained with adaptive noise threshold and different fixed noise thresholds in Fig.~\ref{fig:thres}.
+Results show that the performance degrades if the clipping threshold is either too small or too large.
+Our proposed strategy adaptively finds the balance well.
+It finds the ideal noise clipping threshold and achieves strong performance.